Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Problem setting and Algorithm

 The flow of our algorithm is as follows.
 Suppose we have in total $T$ samples, and we begin with an initial point $\theta^0$.
-In $t$-th iteration, to find a descending direction, we randomly sample a vector $w^t$ uniformly from a unit sphere $B(0,1)$, and define following four points:
+In $t$-th iteration, to find a descending direction, we randomly sample a vector $w^t$ uniformly from a unit sphere surface $B_d(0,1)=\{x\in[-1,1]^d \big\vert \Vert x\Vert_2=1\}$, and define following four points:

 We omit the projection operator back into the feasible region $\Theta$ if some of the four points exceed the boundary of $\Theta$.
-Here, $k>1$ is an algorithm parameter, and we will discuss how to principally choose this parameter later.
-The parameters $\{c_t\}_{t=1}^T$ are half lengths of finite difference which will also be determined later.
+Here, $k>1$ is an algorithm parameter, and we will discuss how to choose this parameter in a principled way later.
+The parameters $\{c_t\}$ are half lengths of finite difference which will also be determined later.